pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 position of the last event notification that has been processed, we can resume processing event notifications from an application at the correct next position.
-This constructs "exactly once" semantics when processing event notifications, by solving the "dual writing" problem that occurs when separately an event notification is consumed from a message queue with updates made to materialized view, and then an acknowledgement is sent back to the message queue.
+This constructs "exactly once" semantics when processing event notifications, by solving the problem of "dual writing" in the consumption of event notifications that occurs when an event notification is consumed from a message queue with updates made to materialized view and then separately an acknowledgement is sent back to the message queue, a problem of reliability that may cause catastrophic inconsistencies in the state of a system.

 .. _Recorder: